 The opportunity to integrate personal, theoretical and spiritual learning into effective clinical practice

-The Community Counselling Centre provides a practicum experience for students in the Master of Arts in Psychotherapy and Spirituality (MPS) program at St. Stephen’s College, Edmonton, Alberta.
-This practicum is based on an adult learning model in which the counselling intern’s personal and professional experience is recognized as being essential to his or her learning process.
+The Community Counselling Centre provides a practicum experience for students in the Master of Psychotherapy and Spirituality (MPS) program at St. Stephen’s College, Edmonton, Alberta.
+We also consider from time to time students from other graduate counselling programs.
+This practicum is based on an adult learning model in which the student’s personal and professional experience is recognized as being essential to his or her learning process.

 - How to initiate and maintain a therapeutic relationship

 - The use of self in the counselling process

 Practicum students are provided with individual supervision at an average ratio of one hour of supervision to every five hours of client time.
 Their supervisor will encourage them to pursue their their on-going integration of theory and practice.
 They are encouraged to take responsibility for personal issues that impact their learning and counselling practice.
 The Community Counselling Centre provides an environment that emphasizes reflection on lived experience to facilitate this integrative process.